 People who happen to stumble upon my blog sometimes ask me where in Idaho I am located, or if I like living there.
 One person even inquired about hiking trails in Idaho, and every time it happens I can’t help but laugh.
 I never had been in Idaho let alone in the United States.
 The name of my blog is derived from a movie of River Phoenix with the same title.
 It’s about a homeless street kid, a metaphor for a lonely, loveless drifter who has no defense against a world that can take his money, his heart, and his life.
 My Own Private Idaho is a film almost unbearably sad to watch.
 It resonates strongly with me.

-I always have been a fan of Rio ever since I first saw him in movie adaptation of Stephen King’s book Stand By Me.
-The boy had depth and can convey a range of emotions without being in your face.
+I always have been a fan of Rio ever since I first saw him in a movie adaptation of Stephen King’s book Stand By Me.
+The boy had depth and could convey a range of emotions without being in your face.
 What a pity he is no longer with us.

-I love the film, I adore River, Stephen King is my favourite author and I like the sound of: My-Own-Private-Idaho in my head, especially the ‘private’ part, it sums up what my blog is all about: personal thoughts, views and experiences I wish to convey to the readers for whatever reasons.
+I love the film, I adore River, Stephen King is my favorite author and I like the sound of My-Own-Private-Idaho in my head, especially the ‘private’ part, it sums up what my blog is all about: personal thoughts, views, and experiences I wish to convey to the readers for whatever reasons.

 My tagline reads like this:

-“My thoughts are colourful fast-moving screen saver’s slides show with badly connected international radio playing in the background…”
+“My thoughts are colorful fast-moving screen saver’s slides show with badly connected international radio playing in the background…”

 So, that’s it.
 That’s how the name and tagline of my blog came to being.
 I hope some people could appreciate it.
 Let me leave you with a little nugget of wisdom from the late actor himself:

 You must be logged in to post a comment.